lsst-france/focal_plane_bootcamp/batch/bps/frdf/README.md

 bps_submit.sh --interactive --release w_2024_09 focal_plane_bootcamp/batch/bps/frdf/LSSTCam_isr.yaml
 ```

 As expected only one job will be submitted this time.
-You can see in the task logs (`submit` directory) that a single log file include the task logs for all  detectors.
+You can see in the task logs (`submit` directory) that a single log file includes the task logs for all  detectors.